ChungmanPARK12/Translation/README.md

 **KR-EN** and **EN-KR** directories of this repository.

 - Samples are updated **weekly**
-- Update dates reflect my continuous translation activity.
+- Update dates reflect my continuous translation activity

 ---